envima/spatialMaxent/docs/_docs/030_spatialMaxent_short_introduction.md

 ### Optional output of summarized grids
 With the setting `cvGrids ` it is possible to omit the output of the summarized html page and grids of cross-validation or spatial cross-validation.
 The grids average, max, median, min and stddev will not be written to disc if this parameter is set to false.
+This option can be found in the tab of the settings called `spatial`.

 ### Calculate a final Model
 The setting `finalModel ` can be used to train one model at the end with the selected variables, the selected features and the selected regularization-multiplier and all presence records.
+This option can be found in the tab of the settings called `spatial`.

 ### general notes
 The forward-variable-selection, forward-feature-selection and regularization-multiplier tuning all have large processing times.
 Especially if the forward-variable-selection is done and there are lots of input variables alone in the first step of the forward-variable-selection this can lead to a large number of models to be trained.
 If the input consists of 10 variables 45 models are trained in the first step of the FVS, if it consists of 20 variables it increases to 190 models.
 Just keep in mind, that the whole process can take a while.
 In this case consider trying out the parallel processing of the forward-variable-selection by setting `threads` larger than 1.